-Virtual conference tutorials offer attendees the opportunity to take a deeper dive into topics most interesting to our industry.
-These virtual classes connect attendees and instructors for in-depth learning, with demonstrations or hands-on materials, and ample time for questions and conversations.
+Conference tutorials offer attendees the opportunity to take a deeper dive into topics most interesting to our industry.
+These classes connect attendees and instructors for in-depth learning, with demonstrations or hands-on materials, and ample time for questions and conversations.

 2019 Keynote Speaker